(Updated as on June 01, 2019)

 5. Is RTGS a 24x7 system or are there some timings applicable?

 Ans.
 RTGS is not a 24x7 system.
-The RTGS service window for customer transactions is available to banks from 8 am to 4.30 pm on a working day, for settlement at the RBI end.
+The RTGS service window for customer transactions is available to banks from 8 am to 6 pm (The timings are extended from 4:30 pm to 6:00 pm from June 01, 2019) on a working day, for settlement at the RBI end.
 However, the timings that the banks follow may vary from bank to bank.

 6. Is there any minimum / maximum amount stipulation for RTGS transactions?